Halo-Lab/eleventy-shortcode-image/README.md

   // your_template.11ty.js
   module.exports = async function () {
-    // Shortcode will think that path to image is 'src/images/some_image.png' return `${this.image('some_image.png')}`;
+    // Shortcode will assume that path to image is 'src/images/some_image.png' return `${this.image('some_image.png')}`;
   };
   ```